 – As the egg becomes fertilized it attaches to the wall of the uterus

-– The wall becomes the Endometrium – which provides the adequate nutrition for a successful implantation
+– The wall becomes the Endometrium – which provides adequate nutrition for a successful implantation

-– Uterus is an organ that during pregnancy can enlarge dramatically.
+– The uterus is an organ that during pregnancy can enlarge dramatically.

 – These are passage tubules for the egg.

 – Typically two fallopian tubes are somewhat attached on one end to a set of ovaries while the other attaches to the Uterus